 Mercury expresses most of the author's character traits very well, so during his investigations he developed a strange attraction to the element Mercury, itself.
 In high school he stole 2 kg's from the physics lab (later returned) and gradually acquired small quantities of it and kept some for personal use.
 The author also used to wear a mercury pendant.
 Essentially all that this author is (from a scientific standpoint) is the result of his fascination with the mercury vapor lamp and the element Mercury.

 You may be well aware that several countries have banned the use of Mercury from most medical and scientific products as we speak.
-This should be A VERY CLEAR INDICATION to you that the price of inappropriate handling, use or experimentation with this element (even in very small quantities), may carry a fate worse than death.
-You have been warned.
+This should be A VERY CLEAR INDICATION to you that the price of inappropriate handling, use or experimentation with this element (even in very small quantities), may carry a fairly ugly fate heath-wise.